Ranjini2020/Work-Day-Scheduler/README.md

 User can open this daily planner and add important events on it.
 In this way the user can manage his/her time effectively.
-AS AN employee with a busy schedule
+AS AN employee with a busy schedule, the planner helps them to be moe organized.

 ## Description